-One among Google Chrome core values is to provide high-end security to support digital well-beings for its users.
+One of Google Chrome’s core values is to provide high-end security to support digital well-being for its users.
 The company has always been in the news rolling out new tools and features that make lives easy for everyone, from towering corporations to individual users.
 Security is a top priority for Google since day one.

 Google encourages “HTTPS everywhere” on the web.
-Thus, Google has officially roll-out version 68 of Chrome web browser today, which shows ‘Not secure’ warning label near the small (i) icon in omnibox of web address bar for all HTTP URLs, as seen image below:
+Thus, Google has officially roll-out version 68 of Chrome web browser today, which shows ‘Not secure’ warning label near the small (i) icon in Omnibox of the web address bar for all HTTP URLs, as the seen image below:

 The problem with HTTP websites is that it gives hackers the loophole to manipulate the information exchanged between a web browser and a web server before it reaches the intended recipient.

-HTTPS (HyperText Transport Protocol Secure) is an secured version of HTTP used to encrypt communication between web server and web browser.
-Google also encourage webmasters to adopt HTTPS connection using SSL certificate for their site, which helps to encrypt all of information transmitted across networks to make secure web.
+HTTPS (HyperText Transport Protocol Secure) is a secured version of HTTP used to encrypt communication between web servers and web browsers.
+Google also encourages webmasters to adopt HTTPS connection using an SSL certificate for their site, which helps to encrypt all of the information transmitted across networks to make the secure web.

-According to Google Chrome’s Transparency Report, there has been a considerable increased encryption rate from Android devices and ChromeOS browser since Google decided to mark “Secure” label to all encrypted sites, it means in between year of 2014 and 2018:
+According to Google Chrome’s Transparency Report, there has been a considerably increased encryption rate from Android devices and ChromeOS browser since Google decided to mark the “Secure” label to all encrypted sites, it means the in-between year of 2014 and 2018:

 - 76% of Chrome traffic originating from Android is secured, up from 42%